adcondev/my-learning-notes/RED2000/NOTES.md

 - A guide about 12-factor app was created.
 I wasn't familiar with the concept, but I found it interesting and I will try to apply it to my future work.
 - I did some study in Go language.
 I was learning about it in `study mode` in Gemini.

+- Today, i begun with a new feature, it is about integrating a more complete rendering paackage, it is called `fogleman/gg` for the Poster `emulator package`.
+I will try to make it work with the emulator.
+In theory, it is just a refactoring, just replaces the functionality with the homologous from `fogleman/gg`.
+If it gets complex very quick, i will switch to integrate the `table` and `graphics` engines to `emulator`.
+As i suspected, it is getting complex very quick.
+- I better started with the integration of `graphics` engine into the `emulator` package.
+I will add the barcode generation as image, i don't think it is needed for regular physical printing, but is a must for the emulator.
+- I was able to print some images into a physical ticket, but i need to do some tests to ensure it works as expected.
+Another thing solved in the way, was the correct usage of the Truetype font loaded.
+Now, when we increase the font size, the text is rendered correctly.
+Fallback character are no longer used.
+- I will create enough test for the chages realted to graphics and font usage.
+Tomorrow, i continue with the table engine integration.

 ---

 ## 🎯 **Current Focus Areas**